want2sleeep/AIGitCommit/README.md

 ### ❓ FAQ

-#### Q: How to change API key?
+#### Q: How to change API key or configuration?

-A: Run command "Configure AI Git Commit Generator" and follow prompts to enter new API key.
-The key will be securely stored in VSCode SecretStorage.
+A: Two ways:
+1. **Configuration Panel** (Recommended): Run command "Configure AI Git Commit" to open the configuration panel, modify any settings and click Save
+2. **Quick Access**: In Source Control view, hover over the ✨ icon and click "Edit Configuration" link in the tooltip

+All configurations are securely stored, with API keys encrypted using VSCode SecretStorage.

 #### Q: What if I'm not satisfied with the generated commit message?